 - Type of Bill 12X, 13X or 085X

 - Date of service on or after January 1, 2013

-- In these states, the MAC will send an ADR to the provider requesting the additional documentation be sent to the Recovery Auditor (unless another process is used by the MAC and the Recovery Auditor).
+- In these states, the MAC will send an ADR to the provider requesting the additional documentation be sent to the Recovery Auditor.

-- The Recovery Auditor will conduct manual medical review within 10 business days of receiving the additional documentation and will notify the MAC of the payment decision.
+- The Recovery Auditor will conduct manual medical review within 10 business days of matching the provider’s claim to the medical documentation and will notify the MAC of the payment decision.

 - In the remaining states, CMS will grant an exception for all claims with a KX modifier and pay the claim upon receipt.
 The Recovery Auditors will then conduct postpayment manual medical review on the claim.

 Section 603 (b) of the American Tax Relief Act counts outpatient therapy services furnished in a Critical Access Hospital (CAH) toward a beneficiary’s annual cap and threshold amount using the Medicare Physician Fee Schedule rate.
-CAHs are not subject to the therapy cap, the manual medical review process, or the use of the KX modifier.
+In 2014, CAHs will now be subject to the therapy cap, the manual medical review process, and the use of the KX modifier.

 Please contact CMS with questions about the therapy cap review process at RAC@cms.hhs.gov.